Candice Millard’s Take on the Winston Churchill Origin Story

 Sometimes we just have to call things how they are, and the truth is that for most people, history books are pretty boring most of the time.
 Most of them are written solely for the purpose of passing on accurate information, which is how it should be, but as a result the authors seldom take into account how to captivate the reader’s interest.
 Basically, if you’re trying to learn from textbooks about historical topics you aren’t acquainted with or interested by already, then chances are you simply won’t get very far.
 The good news is that Candice Millard has taken an approach quickly gaining a considerable momentum in the realm of literature: she wrote it more as a narration rather than a data set.

 To explain it basically, Churchill is our protagonist and we follow him through his life chronologically as he undergoes the many events that molded him.
 Naturally, Millard has to fill in some blanks here and there as little details have been lost to history for evermore, but rest assured that they are ultimately unimportant and only add to the entertainment factor without taking away from the book’s veracity.
 These additions also aren’t taken out of thin air but rather logically extrapolated from what is already known.
-In other words, rest assured that the accuracy of the information in this book doesn’t suffer in the slightest from the author’s decision to turn into a narration.
+In other words, rest assured that the accuracy of the information in Hero of the Empire doesn’t suffer in the slightest from the author’s decision to turn into a narration.

 I’d go as far as saying that from an educative perspective, this book can be used as an excellent source for anyone who wants to really get behind the scenes of Churchill’s life and try to understand how such a unique and influential person came to be (though if you are writing an essay perhaps you ought to stick with academic sources).
 The amount of details is quite vast and many of them stick with you for they are generally presented in some kind of memorable context.